code-dot-org/code-dot-org/TESTING.md

 Pegasus tests depend on the `pegasus_test` database.
 If you have database-related errors, you can recreate and reseed the test database with `RAILS_ENV=test rake test:reset_dependencies`.
 This will take about four minutes.

 Pegasus tests also depend on some local utilities being installed.
-See [SETUP.md](SETUP.md) and make sure you have `pdftk` and `enscript` installed.
+See [SETUP.md](SETUP.md) and make sure you have `enscript` installed.

 To run one test file in pegasus, run `rake test TEST=<path-to-test-file>` (e.g. `rake test TEST=test/test_dev_routes.rb`).